torin-st/misy2/readme.md

 Visit http://localhost:[randomPort]/api/instances/users-service to see list of registered instances of "users-service" services.
 The misy2-users-service will take about a minute to register itself in the registry and to refresh its own list of registered instances from the registry.

+### kafka

+misy2-users-service creates a new kafka topic with a name "users" after launch.
+You can see it by attaching to the kafka container:

+`docker exec -it kafka /bin/sh`

+and running a command:

+`kafka-topics --list --bootstrap-server localhost:9092`

+To see all new messages in a "users"-topic interactively you should run consumer console:

+`kafka-console-consumer --topic users --from-beginning --bootstrap-server localhost:9092`